Overturned gas tanker explodes on highway in Maryland, killing 1 person - KTVZ

 One person died after an overturned gas tanker exploded on a highway in Frederick, Maryland on Saturday, causing damage to nearby homes and vehicles as city officials advised residents to avoid the area.

-Flames and smoke billowed into the air after the tanker exploded on US Route 15 in Maryland, according to Ron Snyder, public information officer for Maryland State Police (MDSP).
+Flames and smoke billowed into the air after the tanker exploded on US Route 15 in the western Maryland city, about 50 miles west of Baltimore, according to Ron Snyder, public information officer for Maryland State Police (MDSP).

 The driver of the tanker died in the incident, Snyder confirmed to CNN by phone.
 No other fatalities or injuries were immediately reported, Snyder added.